 Resistance training is famous for yielding quick results without all the fuss.
 After all, you don’t need heavy weights and clunky gym equipment to get ripped with resistance-band exercises.

-Exercise bands come in a range of colors that correspond to their resistance.
-Choose a band that meets your fitness level.
-Colors may vary among manufacturers; however typically they are as follows:
+These bands come in a range of colors that typically correspond to their resistance, so choose a band that meets your fitness level.
+Colours may vary among manufacturers; however typically they are as follows:

 - Yellow – thin